vyuvalv/lwc-oss/README.md

     };
     ```
 3. Add Lightning Base Components
     - lwc.config.json - to include the LWC base components
+    - It provides a powerful reusable base components to get started with UI build.

     ```js
         {